Vestibule (architecture)

+In modern architecture, a vestibule is typically a small room next to the outer door and connecting it with the interior of the building.

 Ancient usage

 Ancient Greece

 Vestibules were common in ancient Greek temples.
 Due to the construction techniques available at the time, it was not possible to build large spans.
 Consequently, many entranceways had two rows of columns that supported the roof and created a distinct space around the entrance.

 In ancient Greek houses, the prothyrum was the space just outside the door of a house, which often had an altar to Apollo or a statue, or a laurel tree.